home-assistant/home-assistant.io/source/_posts/2017-09-29-hacktoberfest.markdown

 description: "Home Assistant will be participating in Hacktoberfest to help people to get started with open-source."
 date: 2017-09-29 08:00:00 +0000
 date_formatted: "September 29, 2017"
-author: FAbian Affolter
+author: Fabian Affolter
 author_twitter: fabaff
 comments: true
 categories: Community
 og_image: /images/blog/2017-09-hacktoberfest/hacktoberfest-2017.png
 ---

-Home Assistant will join this year for [Hacktoberfest], an event organised by DigitalOcean and GitHub to support and celebrate open source.
-The idea is that open source projects like Home Assistant will gather a bunch of entry-level bugs, features, and documentation enhancements and that you, a current or future contributor, will fix them.
-If you submit four pull-requests during the month of October you will have earned yourself a limited edition Hacktoberfest T-shirt!
+For the second year in a row, Home Assistant will be participating in [Hacktoberfest].
+Hacktoberfest is an event organized by DigitalOcean and GitHub to support and celebrate open source.
+The idea is that open source projects like Home Assistant will gather a bunch of entry-level bugs, features, and documentation enhancements and that you, a current or future contributor, will help us fix them.
+If you submit four pull-requests during October, you will have earned yourself a limited edition Hacktoberfest T-shirt!

 Why contribute to Home Assistant?